anywhichway/lmdb-index/README.md

 ### async defineSchema(classConstructor,?options={}) - returns boolean

 - The key names in the array `options.indexKeys` will be indexed.
-If no value is provided, all keys will be indexed.
+If no value is provided, all top level keys will be indexed.
 If `options.indexKeys` is an empty array, no keys will be indexed.
 - If the property `options.idKey` is provided, its value will be used for unique ids.
 If `options.idKey` is not provided, the property `#` on instances will be used for unique ids.
 - If the property `options.keyGenerator` is provided, its value should be a function that returns a unique id.
 If `options.keyGenerator` is not provided, a v4 UUID will be used.

 The `options` properties and values are inherited by child schema, i.e. if you define them for `Object`, then you do not need to provide them for other classes.

-To index all keys on all objects using UUIDs as ids and `#` as the id key, call `db.defineSchema(Object)`.
+To index all top level keys on all objects using UUIDs as ids and `#` as the id key, call `db.defineSchema(Object)`.

 *Note*: All operations returning an object attempt to create an instance of the object's original class if a schema is defined.